wataruoguchi/gatsby-starter-typescript-contentful/README.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+3.  **`/src/pages/blogPosts.tsx` and `/src/components/contentfulRichText.tsx`**: These are the additional files that the default starter does not have.
+The component parses Contentful rich text contents, and the page displays contents from Contentful.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.
+4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

 5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.